Sample Submission & Reporting

 If you are experiencing trouble opening or editing the file, save it to onto your computer first.
 Your browser's security settings may be blocking the file's executability.

 Send dry samples, where possible.
 Bacterial activity in wet samples can affect the final 14C age.
 Use a low temperature oven which has never been used for radioisotope experiments.
 Cover samples with lightly perforated foil and heat at a temperature of at least 40°C till dry.

-Label package: "Samples for Scientific Analysis - no commercial value".
+Label package as: "Samples for destructive Scientific Analysis - no commercial value".

 Send samples to:

 Contact phone number for courier packages: +64 4 570 4637

 Sample identification.
 All samples should be accompanied by the Sample Submission Form with sufficient documentation to identify each individual sample.
 This would include the nature of the sample material, full name and contact details of the submitter and where applicable additional information for the purposes of invoicing e.g..
 Order numbers